TinyR1-32B-Preview: Boosting Accuracy with Branch-Merge Distillation: Abstract

 \section{Abstract}

-The challenge of reducing the size of Large Language Models (LLMs) while maintaining their performance has gained significant attention.
-However, existing methods such as model distillation and transfer learning often fail to achieve high accuracy.
-To address this limitation, we introduce the Branch-Merge distillation approach, which enhances model compression through two phases: (1) the Branch Phase, where knowledge from a large teacher model is \textit{selectively distilled} into specialized student models via domain-specific supervised fine-tuning (SFT); And (2) the Merge Phase, where these student models are merged to enable cross-domain knowledge transfer and improve generalization.
-We validate our distillation approach using DeepSeek-R1 as the teacher and DeepSeek-R1-Distill-Qwen-32B as the student.
-The resulting merged model, TinyR1-32B-Preview, outperforms its counterpart DeepSeek-R1-Distill-Qwen-32B across multiple benchmarks, including Mathematics (+5.5 points), Coding (+4.4 points), and Science (+2.9 points), while achieving near-equal performance to DeepSeek-R1 on AIME 2024.
-The Branch-Merge distillation approach provides a scalable solution for creating smaller, high-performing LLMs with reduced computational cost and time.
+It is beneficial but challenging to reduce the size of Large Language Models (LLMs) while maintaining their performance.
+Existing methods, such as ordinary model distillation, often fail to achieve high accuracy.
+To address this limitation, we introduce our Branch-Merge distillation approach: First, a student model is \textit{selectively distilled} to yield different experts with respective domain-specific knowledge from a large teacher model; then, we merge these distilled experts in order to build a generalized model with cross-domain knowledge.
+With our distillation approach, we create TinyR1-32B-Preview, which outperforms the original student across multiple benchmarks, including Mathematics (+5.5), Coding (+4.4) and Science (+2.9), and achieves comparable performance to DeepSeek-R1 on AIME 2024.
+Our Branch-Merge distillation provides a novel solution for creating smaller, high-performing LLMs with reduced computational cost and time.
+Model are publicly available at\ModelURL{}.